John Gomes (general)

-John Gomes is a retired two-star rank Bangladesh Army officer and diplomat.
-He served as the Ambassador of Bangladesh to the Philippines.
+Major General John Gomes is a retired two-star rank Bangladesh Army officer and diplomat.
+He served as an ambassador of Bangladesh to the Philippines during 2012–2016.

 Early life

 Gomes graduated from Notre Dame College, Dhaka and the University of Dhaka.
-He graduated from the Honolulu University with a master's degree in defence studies and a MBA.
+He graduated from the Honolulu University with a master's degree in defence studies and an MBA.

 Career

 Gomes joined Bangladesh Army in 1977 as an infantry officer.
 He was an operation manager in the United Nations Mission of Observers in Tajikistan.
 He founded the Morning Glory School and College in Savar Cantonment.
 Gomes was an accused in the Assassination of Ziaur Rahman case but was acquitted in 1981 and returned to service.
 He served as the President of Bangladesh Military Christian Fellowship.
 He is the General Secretary of Notre Dame College Alumni Association.
 After retiring from the Army he served as the general manager of management support service at Square Hospital.